AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/about-image-video-profiles.md

 <!-- LEAVE IN PLACE, MAY BE USED IN THE FUTURE

 Batch size is the number of assets that are amalgamated into a single IPS (Dynamic Media's Image Production System) job.
-When you run the Scene7: Reprocess Assets workflow, the job is triggered on IPS.
+When you run the Dynamic Media Reprocess workflow, the job is triggered on IPS.
 The number of IPS jobs that are triggered is based on the total number of assets in the folder, divided by the batch size.
 For example, suppose you had a folder with 150 assets and a batch size of 50.
 In this case, three IPS jobs are triggered.
 The assets are updated when the entire batch size (50 in our example) is processed in IPS.
 The job then moves onto the next IPS job and so on until complete.
 If you increase the batch size, you may notice a longer delay with assets getting updated.

 -->

 **Para reprocessar ativos do Dynamic Media em uma pasta:**

-1. Entrada [!DNL Experience Manager], na página Ativos, navegue até uma pasta de ativos que tenha um Perfil de imagem ou um Perfil de vídeo atribuído a ele e para a qual você deseja aplicar a **Scene7: Reprocessar ativo** fluxo de trabalho.
+1. Entrada [!DNL Experience Manager], na página Ativos, navegue até uma pasta de ativos que tenha um Perfil de imagem ou um Perfil de vídeo atribuído a ele e para a qual você deseja aplicar a **Reprocessamento do Dynamic Media** fluxo de trabalho.

    As pastas que têm um Perfil de imagem ou Perfil de vídeo atribuído a elas têm o nome do perfil exibido logo abaixo do nome da pasta na Exibição de cartão.